zaphriniax/Landing-Page/README.md

 # _Hydaly's Portfolio Webpage_
 #### By _**Hydaly Ouanesavanh**_
-#### _This is a portfolio webpage that will be used as the landing page for my programming protfolio_
+#### _This is a portfolio webpage that will be used as the landing page for hydaly's programming protfolio_
 ## Technologies Used

 *_HTML_